Alexander Rodnyansky: Cinema and TV Series

 Of Dogs And Men premiered in 2024 in Venice.
 In 2025 Dreams, a film directed by Michel Franco and produced by Alexander Rodnyansky premiered in competition of the Berlin Film Festival followed by the in competition premiere of Orphan, directed by Laszlo Nemes and produced by Rodnyansky in Venice.

 In 2025 after a 31-year hiatus Alexander Rodnyansky returned to documentary filmmaking with Notes of a True Criminal.
 In his film, Rodnyansky contemplates key events in Ukraine’s history and how they have affected him and his family: the referendum on Ukraine’s independence, the mass execution of Jews at Babyn Yar, and the Soviet authorities’ attempt to erase the memory of this tragedy.
 Chernobyl, the collapse of the Soviet Union, the withdrawal of Soviet troops from Germany, and, of course, the war—the full-scale invasion by the Russian army, which began on February 24, 2022.
 Notes of a True Criminal were selected to premiere out of competition at the Venice Film Festival.
 Tel Aviv-based documentary sales outfit Cinephil has acquired world rights to the film.

+In 2026, At the Sea, produced by Rodnyansky and directed by Kornél Mundruczó, was shown in competition at the Berlin Film Festival.
+That same year in Cannes, Butterfly Jam, directed by Kantemir Balagov and produced by Rodnyansky, opened the programme of the parallel Directors’ Fortnight section.

+In May 2026, Alexander Rodnyansky announced his new project, The Extremists, directed by Alexander Molochnikov.
+The film is based on Molochnikov’s short film The Extremist, which was inspired by the story of artist Sasha Skochilenko.
+Molochnikov’s short film won the award for Best Live Action Film and the Special Jury Prize at the British Academy’s student awards, the Yugo BAFTA Student Awards, and was shortlisted for the Academy Award, making the 15-film shortlist.
+The new feature film will tell the stories of three very different people who found the courage to disagree with the decisions of the Russian leadership and speak out against Russia’s invasion of Ukraine.